dgaydukov/cert-aws/sa/files/sa.md

 When aws launch new region, in case of all region trail - new trail would be created in newly launched region.
 * trail in s3  encrypted using SSE.
 You can set custom encryption with KMS.
 Cross-account trails (you can configure to deliver CT events from multiple accounts to single s3 bucket):
-* create s3 bucket in account A, accountAMyS3Bucket and add bucket policy to allow cross account access
+* create s3 bucket in account A, accountAMyS3Bucket and add bucket policy to allow cross-account access
 * in account B (or any other) create CT and set bucket name as accountAMyS3Bucket.
 From now all logs would be delivered to bucket in another account
 Log file validation - guaranty that logs were not tampered with.
 When turn in, ct create a hash for each log file, and every hour store all these hashes in digest file in the same s3 bucket.
 Each digest file is signed with private key that generated by ct.
 You can download public keys with `list-public-keys` command, and validate signed files.
 But you have no access to private keys - they are managed by ct.